jeffinjk/GeneQuest/README.md

 ## 🌟 Key Features

 - 🎮 **Quizzes & XP System**
   Users can take quizzes and earn XP based on their performance.
-A leaderboard showcases top performers.
+A leaderboard showcases top performers..

 - 🧠 **GeQuefy (Gamified Quiz)**
   A dedicated module where users can engage in subject-wise quizzes and track their progress.